...

 In conclusion, sequencing in yoga is a responsibility that should not be taken lightly by a teacher.

-It requires intention, attention, and compassion towards the individual needs and abilities of each student.
 By being aware of common sequencing mistakes, teachers can strive to avoid them and create safe and effective classes for their students.
-Although avoiding all mistakes may not always be possible, being familiar with these mistakes can help teachers recognize and correct them quickly.
+Although avoiding all mistakes may not always be possible, being familiar with these mistakes can help teachers recognise and correct them quickly.

 With dedication, practice, and a commitment to ongoing learning, teachers can develop strong sequencing skills and provide their students with a transformative and fulfilling yoga practice.

-Hey, you might like this article I wrote called: 21 Yoga Poses For Your Spine: 101 Ways To Improve Spinal Health.
+Hey, you might like this article I wrote called: 21 Yoga Poses For Your Spine:101 Ways To Improve Spinal Health.

 And oh yes, I almost forgot…